 What is special or unique about your city?

 More than 37 million people visit Las Vegas each year.
 It is one of the world's favourite tourist destinations and an internationally renowned city for gambling, shopping, and entertainment; it is referred to as the Entertainment Capital of the World.
 Las Vegas brings together a combination of unique assets, including a pro-business economy, warm and friendly people, exceptional entertainment options, plentiful educational resources, sophisticated cuisine and access to open spaces that provide limitless opportunities for all to experience.
 The city's image has made Las Vegas a popular location for films and television programs and is home to over 1,800,000 people.

 What are a newcomer's first impressions of your city?

 By far, the most common comments are related to the size of Las Vegas and the surrounding areas.
-Most expats and visitors have only seen Las Vegas in movies and TV shows that highlight the wonderful lights and hotels along The Strip.
+Most expats and visitors have only seen Las Vegas in films and TV shows that highlight the wonderful lights and hotels along the Strip.

 Are these impressions likely to change?

 It is possible, with regard to the different types of people living in Las Vegas, the outdoor activities the city has to offer, and the economic climate.

 What are good things to remember in order to avoid offending the other residents of this city?

 Because of the diverse nature of Las Vegas and surrounding areas, and the acceptance of other customs and values, it is very difficult to offend the locals, but using certain hand gestures (displaying your middle finger) can be considered offensive.